 - What experiences do I have that may influence my decision?
 For me, I don’t have a problem with zooming in my mobile device in order to click a button.
 It’s nice if I don’t need to, but I can live with it.
 But I know my parents would struggle with it.
 And the hamburger menu would probably confuse my parents, but everybody else I know is fine with it.

 Ok so having considered all this, is increasing the font rise for the entire site the best thing to do?
 It seems to not be to me.
 It affects the most of the site and so causes the most work (certainly more than 3 hours), and I don’t think size 11 menu items will be much easier to click than size 10.
-So the original dominion doesn’t look like a good fit.
+So the original solution doesn’t look like a good fit.

 Now what about solution 2?
 It’s less work, but probably won’t fix the problem much better.

-Solution 4 will work great all around, but it might be more than 3 hours work to tell develop and test this more complicated work.
+Solution 4 will work great all around, but it might be more than 3 hours work to develop and test this more complicated work.
 Also it means we will have to always support two kinds of layouts.
 Also, having a hamburger menu might not be intuitive for older folks, but this site’s traffic is from a variety of age groups, so that’s not a huge issue.

-So given the data considered, I think solution 3 is the best fit: it will solve the problem in the alloyed time, whereas option 4, although probably better and more common, seems difficult to execute in the given time frame.
+So given the data considered, I think solution 3 is the best fit: it will solve the problem in the allowed time, whereas option 4, although probably better and more common, seems difficult to execute in the given time frame.
 But seeing how you’ve given established the goal and timeframe, maybe once I step into the code, I see that solution 4 is feasible in the time frame too; so I can make that decision given the new information.

 But you think “who has time to do all that planning for some tiny task like that?”
 I have several items to mention: